-Now, you may or may not have heard of drone fishing and you may or may not have tried it but chances are, after reading this, you will almost certainly want to give it go...
+Now, you may or may not have heard of drone fishing.
+But chances are, after reading this, you will almost certainly want to give it go…

 We'll explain exactly what drone fishing is, and hopefully, how it will help you reel in more fish.
-We’ve put together some expert tips so you can choose a good drone for fishing and learn how to make the most of this new 21st century technology and fishing technique.
+We’ve put together some expert tips so you can choose from the best fishing drones and learn how to make the most of the latest technology and fishing techniques.

 Top Fishing Drone Picks: At A Glance